Skip to contentSkip to navigationSkip to topbar

 });

-Any Group Room Participant with VP8 simulcast enabled publishes all their video tracks using VP8 simulcast.
+Any Participant with VP8 simulcast enabled publishes all their video tracks using VP8 simulcast.
 Once this is done, Twilio's video infrastructure leverages simulcast tracks to provide the best possible quality to any subscriber without requiring any additional action from you.

 Enable simulcast using the iOS SDK